mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 Alternatively, if you find out that you actually want to go into SWE as a result of this post, well more power to you!
 That's even a win for me since SWEs get paid more, so my 90% cut of your compensation (that you agreed to by existing) will continue to grow.

+That being said, the inverse is also the case, this guide also has tons of information that will be super helpful to SWEs.
+Here are some of the biggest differences between the SWE and EE internship process, I've been through both at FAANG and can provide some insight:
+- SWEs have a standardized interview process, basically coding riddles that you can grind on a website called Leetcode (LC), EEs we don't.
+I've only ever had OAs twice for EE roles.
+- SWEs get more online assessments (OAs), basically online coding challenges/LC before the interview that act as another set of filters between your application and the job
+- FAANG/AFUNGALMASS (Acronym for top companies: Facebook, Apple, Amazon, Netflix, Google/Amazon, Facebook, Uber, Netflix, Google, Apple, Lyfy, Microsoft, Airbnb, Snap, Stripe) are often the target companies for most SWEs while for EEs, this isn't really the case.
+EE is a much broader field, there are less opportunies in tech and many people also shoot for positions in defense, semiconductors, aerospace, utilities/power/energy, biotech, etc which are often "looked down upon" by SWEs and don't offer as attractive salaries.
+- EE is much more textbook heavy, our EE concepts are based in physics and math and involve tons of calculus, linear algebra, differential equations, etc. while for SWEs, there's very little math/textbook info required for almost all jobs outside of data structures and algorithms for the interview.
+Some EE interviews actually expect you to solve complex, mathy transforms or at the very least, solve some circuits.
+- Every SWE and their mother has been coding since the womb, coding is much easier to pick up on your own that EE.
+- There are way more SWE opportunies out there and way more CS students applying to them.
+- There aren't too many EE career communities and resources out there.

 Anyways enough of the fine print let's get going to the real stuff!

 # Why Do I Need an Internship?